Olawande28/Ideas_/README.md

 # Ideas_
-Codes that can be useful to society
+A bunch of codes that can be useful
 To run this codes, you can use google colab or conda or whatever programming application you use